Field Projects: Science in Action

 - Next, the students should look at the sample data set and data summary for their field project on the Field Project Fact Sheet.
-They should discuss how this data can help answer their research question, and then record that information on the Field Project Worksheet - Page 1.
-They should also discuss the Data Discussion Questions as a group and record their answers on the worksheet.
+They should discuss how this data can help answer their research question, and then record that information on the Field Project Student Sheet - Page 1.
+They should also discuss the Data Discussion Questions as a group and record their answers on the Student Sheet.

-- After looking at the data, ask the students to review the research summary for their field project and fill out that section on the Field Project Worksheet - Page 1.
+- After looking at the data, ask the students to review the research summary for their field project and fill out that section on the Field Project Student Sheet - Page 1.

 Reflection and Assessment

 Ask each group to present an overview of their field project and their conclusions about the benefits of that project to society: they should share a summary of their scenario, an overview of the field project, and a discussion of how the data helped address their scenario.
 As a class, the students will have a discussion about why scientists conduct these field projects and how we benefit from what scientists learn.